jasonmead/helmer/README.md

 If however you find a dependency should break it is possible to find out which dependency versions were last working with Foreman.
 The `npm-shrinkwrap.json` file is updated each time Foreman is published to npm.

-### How to Contribute

-I encourage anyone and everyone to help.
-If you have a specific change in mind, open an issue; we can talk about it there.

-If you would like to make a code change, go ahead.
-Fork the repository, open a pull request.
-Do this early, and talk about the change you want to make.
-Maybe we can work together on it.

-Refactor Refactor Refactor!
-You are free to add features, or just help clean things up.

 ## Usage

 Node Foreman can be run with as little as `helmer start`, as long as `npm start` has been defined.